-In the past 16 years, my practice has been molded around supporting organizations to reach their full potential by being clearer on vision, mission, strategy and evaluation and having people working in stronger alignment with purpose and each other.
+In the past 20 years (gulp…), my practice has been molded around supporting organizations to reach their full potential by being clearer on vision, mission, strategy and articulating results.
+In the past eight years, my practice has evolved to focus on strategy and learning and evaluation.
+It’s always about supporting leaders (that’s everyone) working in stronger alignment with purpose and each other.

-In practical terms, we need to be able to tell our own stories, from our own perspectives, with our own words, in our own context; not somebody else extracting it from us.
-We are completely capable of defining success and all the indicators that tell us we are moving in the right direction.
-We owe that to ourselves and the work of justice.
+In practical terms, we need to be able to tell our own stories, from our own perspectives, with our own words, in our own context and not having someone from the ivory tower “studying”us, making meaning for us, and/or extracting it from us.
+We are completely capable of defining success and creating meaningful indicators that tell us we are moving in the right direction.
+We owe that to ourselves, our communities and the greater work of justice.

-The ways in which we add value the most are:
+The ways in which we add value to all of our projects are:

-4. Our track record, skills and co-ownership approach.
+4. Our track record, skills and co-ownership approach; and

 5. Our movement credentials and personal backgrounds.